hppr-dev/vuex-bind-plugin/README.md

 The plugin automatically adds a module named "bind" to your store.
 The module name can be changed using the `namespace` configuration value.
-The bind module is responsible for keeping track of current bindings and parameters being watched.
+The bind module is responsible for keeping track of current bindings and the parameters that trigger updates.

 ### Setting headers

-Call `commit("bin/set_header", {key: "key", value: "value"})` to set custom request headers.
+Call `commit("bind/update_header", {key: "key", value: "value"})` to set custom request headers.
 Note that these headers will be set on all requests coming from the bind module.

 ## BoundStore

-A BoundStore generates state, mutations and actions for the given bindings.
+A BoundStore generates state, mutations and actions for given bindings.
 The configuration for BoundStore is exactly the same as for a regular vuex store, but with two extra required fields:

 - bindings  -- bindings configuration